How unconscious predictions update

 Many attempts at causing growth predictably fall short.

-Most commonly, they fail to recognize how ‘issues’ often have an immediate payoff.
+Most commonly, they fail to recognize how ‘issues’ are often locally optimal.
 For example, social anxiety might be protecting you from perceived rejection, even if it’s limiting your experiences.

 I’ve also seen these other common failure modes: